2.c.2.b.2. Configuration and structure of the atom: What are electrons?

 In the section on unstable Fundamental Particles with mass, we defined a new type of particles called wavons, which share the material nature of mass and the wave nature at several moments of their existence.
 Electrons were a specific case of wavons and if the atomic nucleus acquires or loses energy, the point of equilibrium that generated them before alters.

 The mixed nature of electrons is independent from the dual property of matter, initially introduced by De Broglie in 1924, which refers to a different aspect.
-Furthermore, this duality of matter is different from the poorly named dual nature or behavior of light, as has been discussed in previous sections of this book.
+Furthermore, this duality of matter is different from the poorly named dual nature of light, as has been discussed in previous sections of this book.

 In other words, electrons in the new structure of the atom in Global Mechanics do not magically appear and disappear, or come and go from other dimensions, as statements from the current Quantum Mechanics would seem to indicate.